arshappleid/499-capstone/readme.md

 Our Project Client is Parsa Rajabi, a UBCO graduate and is currently pursuing his masters degree in computer science at Simon Fraser university.
 Parsa’s research is mostly based on computer science education; How students learn Computer Science and how to improve the teaching methods to educate Computer science to students.

+!!!
+This is a fork from the [Original Repo](https://github.com/arshappleid/project-5-peer-review-application-peerreviewapp_team5) , please review this repo for list of all contributors and commit history.
+Current repo is only staged for viewing purposes.

 ## Folder Structure

 ```